 It’s really important to me to fully understand a communications project.
 I need to know the whole story – and always want to see a project through from A to Z – to ensure that it is delivered with integrity.
 Working with creative people is certainly an exciting part of the job, but at heart I’m an organiser – a deadlines and detail person.

-Today, with 10-plus years on the corporate side, I recognise both the similarities with journalism and the differences.
-It is still really important to be able to identify and tell the real story, but it’s equally important to be able to manage the client relationships.
+Today, with over 10 years on the corporate side, I recognise both the similarities with journalism and the differences.
+It is really important to be able to identify and tell the real story, but it’s equally important to be able to manage the client relationships.
 Clients want to work with people who get them, who understand them, and who can work as an extension of their team.
 People who can add value.

 My expertise lies in marketing and communications with a particular focus on driving business growth.
 Since graduating from Robert Gordon University with a degree in Communications and PR, I’ve worked predominantly on the client side in technology businesses.
 Reporting directly to CEOs in these roles, I got to see the challenges that leaders faced, and realised how effective marketing and communications can help to deliver their strategic objectives.
 As a result, I think I’m very commercially minded and always focused on performance and results; attributes I take into my voluntary work helping local charities to raise their profiles and pull in more support and funding.